AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 ## Dr. Bigg on Origen.

-"There will come a time when man, completely subjected to Christ by the operation of the Holy Ghost," says Bigg, epitomizing Origen, \"shall in Christ be completely subjected to the Father.
-But now,\" he adds, \"the end is always like the beginning.
+"There will come a time when man, completely subjected to Christ by the operation of the Holy Ghost," says Bigg, epitomizing Origen, "shall in Christ be completely subjected to the Father.
+But now," he adds, "the end is always like the beginning.
 The manifold diversity of the world is to close in unity, it must then have sprung from unity.
 His expansion of this theory is in fact an elaborate commentary upon the eighth chapter